 Dave gave me a couple of leads on folks in the Denver area (one in Arvada) who do paint work.
-Today, I pulled the rear fender, side covers and tank off the Grey Ghost in preparation for getting some painting estimates.
+Today, I pulled the rear fender, side covers and tank off the Silver Ghost in preparation for getting some painting estimates.

 The first step was to remove the tail light bracket & turn signal bracket along with the license plate holder